jmccann-dev-10/regex-notes/README.md

 A few things to keep in mind about these assertions:
 * Most engines have look-around support, but not all do.
 If a pattern doesn't work as expected, this is the first thing I'll usually [check an engine's support for](https://en.wikipedia.org/wiki/Comparison_of_regular_expression_engines#Language_features).
 * Some engines only have support for lookaheads, but it's far more rare for only one look-around to be supported.
 Many browsers went back and added support for lookbehinds in JavaScript within the [last few years](https://caniuse.com/js-regexp-lookbehind).
-* Because of the complexity for implementing lookbheinds, several engines require lookbehinds must have a fixed lenght to the pattern.
+* Because of the complexity for implementing lookbehinds, several engines require lookbehinds must have a fixed length to the pattern.
 This means range quantifiers and shorthand quantifiers shouldn't be used in lookbehinds.
-* The quatifier rule does not apply to lookaheads ~ quantify to your heart's content on lookaheads
+* The quantifier rule does not apply to lookaheads ~ quantify to your heart's content on lookaheads

 ---
 ___EX: Find the manufacturing year for the serial number___